basitol/basitol/README.md

 # basitol

 - 👋 Hi, I’m Abdulbasit
-- 👀 I’m interested in learning Nodejs, Flutter and typescript
+- 👀 I’m interested in learning Nodejs and Flutter
-- 🌱 I’m currently learning React JS
+- 🌱 I’ve learnt React JS and typescript
 - 📫 How to reach me basitolaitan27@gmail.com